scikit-multilearn/scikit-multilearn/docs/source/classify.rst

 Ensemble approaches
 -------------------

 It is often useful to train more than one model for a subset of labels in multi-label classification, especially for large label spaces - a well-selected smaller label subspace `can allow more efficient classification <http://www.mdpi.com/1099-4300/18/8/282>`_.
-For this purpose the module implements ensemble classification schemes that construct an ensemble of base multi-label classifiers.
+For this purpose, the module implements ensemble classification schemes that construct an ensemble of base multi-label classifiers.

 Currently the following ensemble classification schemes are available in scikit-multilearn: